astropy/astropy/docs/uncertainty/index.rst

   >>> plt.xlim(-4, 4) # doctest: +SKIP
   >>> plt.ylim(-4, 4) # doctest: +SKIP

 Indeed, the distributions are independent.
-If we instead construct a covariant pair of gaussians, it is immediately apparent:
+If we instead construct a covariant pair of Gaussians, it is immediately apparent:

 .. plot::
   :context: close-figs